Santonio Holmes: 2006

-Holmes left college a year early and was taken in the first round (25th overall) of the 2006 NFL Draft by the defending Super Bowl XL champion Pittsburgh Steelers.
+Holmes left college a year early and was taken in the first round (25th overall) of the 2006 NFL draft by the defending Super Bowl XL champion Pittsburgh Steelers.
 The 25th pick overall, he was the first receiver since Plaxico Burress taken in the first round by the Steelers.
 The Steelers traded up with the New York Giants from 31st to draft Holmes.
 Holmes, who wore number 4 at Ohio State (a number that wasn't issued to wide receivers in the NFL until 2021), was issued number 10, previously worn in Pittsburgh by former kicker Roy Gerela and quarterback Kordell Stewart.

 Early on in the Steelers' disappointing 2006 season, Holmes was criticized for his poor performance on special teams as a returner, a role in which he fumbled frequently.
 However, Holmes had better success as a receiver, displaying his athleticism and skill in several of the Steelers' games.
 He earned Week 6 Diet Pepsi Rookie of the Week honors for his performance October 15 against the Kansas City Chiefs, totaling 58 yards receiving and 13 yards rushing.

 Late in the season, Holmes replaced Cedrick Wilson in the starting lineup and finished the 2006 regular season with 49 receptions for 824 yards and 2 touchdowns.
-His best play of the season was also the last, when, in overtime of the Steelers' final game of the season against the Cincinnati Bengals, Holmes caught a pass from Ben Roethlisberger on a slant route and ran for a 67-yard touchdown to secure a win for the Steelers.
+His best play of the season was also the last, when, in overtime of the Steelers' final game of the season against the Cincinnati Bengals, Holmes caught a pass from Ben Roethlisberger on a slant route and ran for a 67-yard touchdown to secure a win for the Steelers and knocking the rival Bengals out of playoff contention.
 He also returned a punt 65 yards for a touchdown on December 17 against the Carolina Panthers.